Your first trek will always be the most memorable one.

 Walking for hours:

-Even as an easy trek, you’ll have to walk for hours everyday, up and down the hills, in and out of forests, in meadows and in snow slopes.
-It would be much easier for avid trekkers, but you might find it exhausting.
+Even as an easy trek, you’ll have to walk for hours every day, up and down the hills, in and out of forests, in meadows and in snow slopes.
+It is a little bit easier for avid trekkers, but you might find it exhausting.
 Most trekkers find the first day the most tiring because of the gradual but constant ascend for about 5-6 hours.
 If you can make it through the first day, the hardest part is over.
 The trail for the next two days is smooth as butter.

 Solution: Condition and train your body before heading out for your first trek.
-You need to toughen up your legs; so go for cycling or day hikes with a backpack in order to prepare yourself.
+You need to toughen up your legs; so go cycling or go on day hikes with a backpack in order to prepare yourself.

 Traversing in snow and ice:

 The weather in the mountains is always unpredictable.
-Trekkers who went on Kuari Pass during the Christmas weekend came across snow in patches, and beautiful snow dunes right before Kuari Top.
-While the batch that went there a few days later witnessed snowfall and had to walk on snow the whole day.
-The initial trail through the forest, for about 1.5 KMs, is a mix of slippery uneven ice and snow.
+In the year 2017, trekkers who went on Kuari Pass during the Christmas weekend came across snow in patches, and beautiful snow dunes right before Kuari Top.
+While the batch that went there a few days later, the same year, witnessed snowfall and had to walk on snow the whole day.
+The initial trail through the forest, for about 1.5kms, is a mix of slippery uneven ice and snow.
 And for the rest of the trail, you will have to traverse through snow slopes and dodge icy patches.

 Solution: First things first, make sure you have the right winter gear, especially a good pair of waterproof boots with ankle support.
 Also, they need to be broken into.
 Don’t wear them for the first time on the trek.